Shannon Fusco is North Port High's new principal

 Fusco, who replaces principal Brandon Johnson, will begin her duties at the end of the school year in June, district officials said Thursday morning.

-“Mrs. Fusco has been a key part of the school’s continued success since her start as assistant principal back in 2014,” said Steve Cantees, executive director of Secondary Schools said in an email.
+“Mrs. Fusco has been a key part of the school’s continued success since her start as assistant principal back in 2014,” Steve Cantees, executive director of Secondary Schools, said in an email.

 “She has a unique talent for driving the academic success at each school where she has served.
 I’m confident Mrs. Fusco will remain dedicated to those overall efforts, and increase North Port High’s capacity for excellence even more.”